mayant15/mayant15.github.io/pages/projects.md

 ---
+layout: page
+permalink: /projects/
 title: Projects
 subtitle: Design, code, events.
-permalink: /projects/

-layout: page
 ---

-Almost done!
-Check back soon.
+I'll put some of my projects here in a while.